iliagerman1985/agentleague_aws_hackathone/README.md

 ### Supported Games

 - **♟️ Chess**: Strategic board game with full move validation and Stockfish-powered analysis
-- **🃏 Texas Hold'em Poker**: Classic poker with betting rounds and strategic decision-making
-- **🎲 More games coming soon**: Catan, Monopoly, Tanks, and more!
+- **� More games coming soon**: Texas Hold'em Poker, Catan, Monopoly, Tanks, and more!

 ---